codeastartup01dev/flutter_awesome_logger/README.md

 **That's it! 🎉** The logger is now active with default settings.
 You'll see:
 - 📱 Floating logger button on your screen
 - 🤳 Shake-to-toggle functionality enabled
-- 📊 Both API logs and general logs tabs ready
+- 📊 Unified logger interface ready for all your logs

 ---

-## 📋 How to Get Logs in Each Tab
+## 📋 How to Get Logs in the Unified Interface

-### 🌐 API Logs Tab
+### 🌐 API Logs
 *For HTTP requests and responses*

-To populate the API Logs tab with your HTTP requests, add the Dio interceptor:
+To capture API logs in the unified logger interface, add the Dio interceptor:

 **Step 1: Add the interceptor to your Dio instance**